mohammadehsanii/Music_Signal_Processing/README.md

-# 🎧 Music Emotion Detection System
+# 🎧 Music Emotion Detection
 *“Where AI meets art to understand what music feels like.”*

 ---